-Webinars are nothing new: they’ve been around on the Internet since quite some time.
-However, the year 2021 ushered in a new era for webinars.
+Webinars are nothing new: they’ve been around on the Internet for quite some time.
+However, the year 2022 ushered in a new era for webinars.
 The Novel Severe Acute Respiratory Syndrome Covid-19 pandemic is rattling our world.
 And this disease, Covid-19 or simply Coronavirus, is changing the way we live and work.

-One of the resources that’s enabling companies to permit work from home for employees while minimizing the impact of lock-downs, self-isolation and social distancing are the best webinar software and platforms that are available free or for a reasonable cost.
+One of the resources that’s enabling companies to permit work from home for employees while minimizing the impact of lock-downs, self-isolation, and social distancing is the best webinar software and platforms that are available free or for a reasonable cost.

 The list I’m providing consists of free as well as paid software for webinars.
 Therefore, you can select the best one that suits your needs and pockets.
 Prices may differ according to your location.
 Hence, the prices I mention are purely indicative and taken from official websites of these software companies.